 In the late spring and early summer, you may spot a plant with flowers that almost look like pincushions.
 These flowers have also been compared to stars and even fireworks due to their tightly-packed florets that are backed with petal-like bracts.

-The masterwort plant not only has unique flowers, but it also happens to be one of only a few cut flowers that thrives in the shade.
+The masterwort plant, also known as Hattie's pincushion, not only has unique flowers, but it also happens to be one of only a few cut flowers that thrives in the shade.
 That's why this gorgeous plant is perfect for anyone whose landscape doesn't get a whole lot of sun, but would still like a pop of color in their garden.